SophievF/Global_Mox_analysis/README.md

 Folder Data:

-  Database_all_merged_2024-05-27.csv: Compiled dataset (can also be accessed via zenodo, doi: TO BE ADDED)
+- Database_all_merged_2024-05-27.csv: Compiled dataset (can also be accessed via zenodo, doi: TO BE ADDED)

-  Database_HLZ_2024-05-27.csv: Entire database with extracted climate data (MAP, MAT, HLZ).
+- Database_HLZ_2024-05-27.csv: Entire database with extracted climate data (MAP, MAT, HLZ).
 Can be generated with Mox_SOC_GlobalData.R

-  Database_HLZ_grp_2024-05-27.csv: Final database with grouped HLZ.
+- Database_HLZ_grp_2024-05-27.csv: Final database with grouped HLZ.
 Can be generated with Mox_SOC_HLZ_Grouping.R

 Folder Code:

-  Mox_SOC_GlobalData.R: Extract climate data (MAP, MAT, HLZ).
+- Mox_SOC_GlobalData.R: Extract climate data (MAP, MAT, HLZ).
 Needed to generate Database_HLZ_2024-05-27.csv

-  Mox_SOC_HLZ_Grouping.R Group HLZ.
+- Mox_SOC_HLZ_Grouping.R Group HLZ.
 Needed to generate Database_HLZ_grp_2024-05-27.csv

-  Mox_SOC_DataDistribution.R: Data distribution analysis.
+- Mox_SOC_DataDistribution.R: Data distribution analysis.
 Needed to generate Figures 1, 2, A1-A7, Table A1

-  Mox_SOC_LinearMixedEffectsModels_allHLZ.R: Linear mixed-effects models with all HLZ.
+- Mox_SOC_LinearMixedEffectsModels_allHLZ.R: Linear mixed-effects models with all HLZ.
 Needed to generate Figure 5, and Table A8 and A9
+- Mox_SOC_LinearMixedEffectsModels_moistHLZ.R: Linear mixed-effects models with HLZ grouped by moisture.
+Needed to generate Figures 3, A8, and A9; Tables 1, and A2-A4.